top of page

 What is Junk Food

-1. Non-Nutritive Substances: Items like artificial additives or preservatives that do not provide nutritional value.
+• Non-Nutritive Substances: Items like artificial additives or preservatives that provide no nutritional value.

-3. Non-Organic Matter: Items that do not originate from living organisms (e.g., plastics, metals).
+• Non-Organic Matter: Items that do not come from living organisms (e.g., plastics, metals).

-1. Non-Organic Foods: This category encompasses conventional fruits, vegetables, grains, meats, and dairy products that may be treated with pesticides or other chemicals.
+• Non-Organic Foods: Conventional fruits, vegetables, grains, meats, and dairy products that may have been treated with pesticides.

-2. Products with Preservatives: Many processed foods contain preservatives to extend shelf life and maintain freshness.
-These can include:
+• Products with Preservatives: Many processed foods contain preservatives to extend shelf life.
+Examples include:

 • Baked goods